 The LAUSD contractor Field Manager is responsible for documenting the maintenance of all field equipment prescribed in the manufacturer's specifications.
-Scheduled maintenance is to be performed by trained personnel only.
-The analytical laboratory is responsible for all analytical equipment calibration and maintenance as described in their laboratory QA/QC plan.
-Subcontractors are responsible for maintenance of all equipment needed to carry out subcontracted duties.
-Backup instrumentation and equipment will be available locally and shipped to the Site as needed.
+Scheduled maintenance is to be performed by

 5.2 Field QC Samples

 The types of field QC samples that will be collected during confirmation sampling for the remedial action and their purpose in relation to the DQOs are discussed in the following sections.